darya134/Data_analytics/11. Tableau dashboard/README.md

 ## Task

+Write SQL queries to the database and save the results as a csv file.
 Created a dashboard of user interaction with news articles.

 ## Tools and python libraries